valory-xyz/open-autonomy/docs/api/skills/price_estimation_abci/behaviours.md

 - If the request fails, retry until max retries are exceeded.
 - Send an observation transaction and wait for it to be mined.
 - Wait until ABCI application transitions to the next round.
-- Go to the next behaviour state (set done event).
+- Go to the next behaviour (set done event).

 <a id="packages.valory.skills.price_estimation_abci.behaviours.ObserveBehaviour.clean_up"></a>